Atmajr/Simple-E-mail-Tickets/emailTicket/readme.txt

 <registeredName>	- the name registered in the QuickPractice software - QueryString as ?RegisteredName=
 <productType>		- type of QuickPractice product (Standard, Deluxe, Professional) - QueryString as ?ProductType=
 <productVersion>	- version number of QuickPractice product - QueryString as ?ProductVersion=
 <osVersion>			- version of the Windows OS.
 Sent as a build number in the QueryString as ?OSVersion= .
-If the build is recognized, emailTicket sends a human readable version number (e.g. Windows 7), otherwise it sends a build number (e.g. Windows Build 6.40.1975)
+If the build is recognized, S.E.T. sends a human readable version number (e.g. Windows 7), otherwise it sends a build number (e.g. Windows Build 6.40.1975)

 2d.) autoResponse.txt